unixextremist/mriya/README.md

 - simple codebase
 - you can actually take screenshots, unlike wayland compositors.
-- i3 is the best wm
+- it would make me really happy

 # fun fact